ciccarone/Marketo-Guided-Email-Template/README.md

 # Marketo Guided Email Template

-Responsive module-based email template used newsletters, event notifications, and updates for global online reputation company.
+Responsive module-based email template used newsletters, event notifications, and updates

 * Litmus-tested and email client compatible
 * Ability to use background images